anita-app/anita/landing/src/app/blog/articles/2021-11-10 porting-from-angular-to-react.md

     ];

-### React

-In React, we use react-router to handle the routing.
-React-router is by far the most popular routing library at this moment, and we don't want to be exotic with our router choice.
+In React, we use [`react-router`](https://reactrouter.com/) to handle routing.
+React Router is [by far the most popular routing library at this moment](https://openbase.com/categories/js/best-react-routing-libraries), and we don't want to be exotic with our router choice.

+First, we need to install `react-router`.

+    yarn add react-router-dom

-First, we need to install react-router.
-Then, since we host our app on GitHub Pages, we need to use `HashRouter` instead of `BrowserRouter`.
-In this way we can use the `#` symbol to navigate between pages.
-To know more about this, check out my previous post on [hosting a PWA on GitHub Pages](https://anita-app.com/blog/articles/the-journey-of-anita-to-the-ultimate-bootstrapping-thanks-to-git-hub-pages.html), and the [React Router docs](https://reacttraining.com/react-router/web/guides/quick-start).
+Since Anita is hosted on GitHub Pages, we need to use `HashRouter` instead of `BrowserRouter`.
+In this way the routes of the app are prefixed with the `#` symbol.
+To know more about this, check out my previous post on [handling URLs of PWAs hosted on GitHub Pages](https://anita-app.com/blog/articles/the-journey-of-anita-to-the-ultimate-bootstrapping-thanks-to-git-hub-pages.html#handlingurlsofpwashostedongithubpages), and the [React Router docs](https://reacttraining.com/react-router/web/guides/quick-start).

-Since all views are rendered in the same place, the content area of the `AdminLayout` component is the place where we will render the router.
+Since all views are rendered in the same place, the content area of the `AdminLayout` component is the place where we render the router.

-To keep things readable, all routes are defined in a separate React component `AniteRoutes`.
+To keep things readable, all routes are defined in a separate React component `AnitaRoutes`.

     import { HashRouter as Router } from 'react-router-dom';